 While this describes the common audiences that ES organizations serve, it doesn’t answer the question, which really boils down to the charter of education services.
 Is it adoption?
 Is it enablement?
 Is it revenue?
 Is it customer success?
 While there are many things an ES organization can be, I’d venture to say that it is in fact all of these things, which is probably why many education organizations are going through an identity crisis.

-Going back in the time machine, the role of established education services organizations was fairly clear—it functioned as a revenue generating P&L. TSIA’s Education Services Benchmark Survey data shows that in 2010, 60% of education organizations said that revenue was the primary objective.
+Education services is a function that utilizes customer training and learning opportunities to drive product usage and engagement, leading to increased customer adoption of a product or service.
+Previously, the role of established education services organizations was fairly clear—it functioned as a revenue generating P&L. TSIA’s Education Services Benchmark Survey data shows that in 2010, 60% of education organizations said that revenue was the primary objective.
 Now, almost eight years later, that percentage is down to 20% and adoption and customer satisfaction are on the rise, at 41%, and 23%, respectively.
 Eight years ago, adoption, at 10%, was barely on the radar screen and customer satisfaction, at 0%, was an afterthought, at best.

 (Click image to enlarge.)